Safe Computing Guide

 3. Keep Windows and Software Up To Date

-Microsoft releases updates and patches for Windows on a regular basis, generally on the second Tuesday of every month.
+Microsoft releases updates and patches for Windows regularly, generally on the second Tuesday of every month.
 Windows should alert you to these, and may even download and install them, depending on your settings.
 But, one of my mottos is ‘trust, but verify’, so make a habit of checking Windows Update by clicking the Settings ‘gear’ icon in the Start Menu, then ‘Windows Update’, then ‘Check for updates’.
 Install them all, restart if necessary, and keep checking for updates until it says ‘You’re up to date’.

 4. Better Protect Your Web Browser